Last Updated: 3/7/23 | March 7th, 2023

 San Francisco is one of the most eclectic cities in the United States.
-It’s home to liberals, hippies, hipsters, techies, immigrants, yuppies, one of the oldest gay scenes in the States, that big red bridge, Alcatraz, delicious Chinese food, seafood, and, well, food in general (this is a great city to be hungry in).
-To me, it’s a magical place.
-While it lacks that certain je ne sais quoi that would convince me to pack my bags and live there, I look forward to each visit with excitement (and hunger).
-There’s always something new and exciting going on.
+It’s home to liberals, hippies, hipsters, techies, immigrants, yuppies, one of the oldest gay scenes in the States, that big red bridge, Alcatraz, delicious Chinese food, seafood, well, food in general (this is a great city to be hungry in), and so much more.
+It’s a magical place and one of my favorite places to visit since there is so much to see and do.

 Walk the Golden Gate Bridge

 The Golden Gate Bridge is one of San Francisco’s most famous landmarks as well as a piece of engineering art.
 You can walk across the bridge if you want (recommended), drop in at the visitor’s center to be briefed on the history of the surrounding park, or just stare at it from every angle and take a stupid amount of pictures as I did.
 Don’t forget to make your way to the Golden Gate National Recreation Area, which offers a waterfront promenade, views of the bridge, and a number of hiking trails.
 There’s a Walt Disney museum in the park too.